soapdog/patchfox/docs/development/building.md

 * **build:platform-ssb** builds the _SSB core_.

 ### Development build scripts
 These are the same as the previous build scripts but include sourcemaps.
-We can't use them to ship the add-on because the sourcemaps take up a lot of disk space that end users don't need.
+We can't use them to ship the add-on because the sourcemaps take up a lot of disk space, which would negatively affect end-users.

 * **dev:browserAction**
 * **dev:background**